 You determine the portion of your pay you want to contribute to either or both FSAs.
 It is very important that you estimate your eligible expenses carefully when deciding how much to contribute; this is because the Internal Revenue Service requires that you forfeit any money not used for eligible expenses during the year, except as provided under "Carryover" in the "Health Care Flexible Spending Account Benefits" section below.

-Navia Benefits Card for the Health Care FSA
+Navia Benefits Card

 In most cases, your Navia Benefits Card transactions will not require the submission of receipts.
 For example, you will generally not need to submit a receipt for copays or prescriptions.
 However, you should still save your receipts in case it is necessary to substantiate the expense or confirm that it is eligible for reimbursement under IRS rules.